rcifw/rcifw.github.io/docs/getting-started/slurm-basics.md

 ## Accounts

-Any cluster user may submit jobs to the free partition without specifying an account using `srun --partition=free` or `salloc --partition=free`.
+Any cluster user may submit jobs to the free partition without specifying an account using `srun --partition=free`.
 Jobs on the free partition are limited in terms of their priority, hardware, and run time (max 3 hours).
 Jobs submitted to a higher tier of service must be associated with an account using `--account=<my account>`.

 Accounts are linked to a principal investigator (PI).
 By default, the account is named `<first_name>_<last_name>` in lowercase after the PI.
-For example, to submit a job to the tier1_cpu partition for the PI John Smith: `salloc --account-john_smith --partition=tier1_cpu`.
+For example, to submit a job to the tier1_cpu partition for the PI John Smith: `srun --account-john_smith --partition=tier1_cpu`.
 If a job is not associated with an account then the job _must_ specify `--partition=free`.

 A research assistant, student, or post-doc may submit jobs under their PI's account.
 A lab member with more than one PI can specify which PI's account to use for which job by passing the appropriate `--account=` argument for that job.
 PI's may set up an account, select a tier of service, and add/remove lab members who can submit jobs to that account by e-mailing [chpc@nrg.wustl.edu](mailto:chpc@nrg.wustl.edu).